 The VRIO framework is a strategic analysis tool designed to help organizations uncover and protect the resources and capabilities that give them a long-term competitive advantage.
 The framework should be put into play after the creation of a vision statement, but before the strategic planning process.
 Why?
 The differentiators and advantages you identify will determine how to approach the marketplace and inform strategic decisions that shape the fate of your company.

 VRIO is an acronym for a four-question framework of value, rarity, imitability, and organization.
-These four components are typically approached in the style of a decision tree:
+It is used to uncover "sustained competitive advantage."
+The four components of VRIO analysis are typically approached in the style of a decision tree:

 - Value: Do you offer a resource that adds value for customers?
 Are you able to exploit an opportunity or neutralize competition with an internal capability?